KirillovD/Data-Analyst-portfolio/README.md

   <body>
     <h1>

-  Project 1: Sales analysis
+  Project 1: Sales analysis<br>
-   In this project is analysis of a public dataset containing information about sales for a period of one year.
+   In this project is analysis of a public dataset containing information about sales for a period of one year.<br>
-   For better readability it was done in Jupiter notebook using python and pandas.
+   For better readability it was done in Jupiter notebook using python and pandas.<br>
-   The used dataset includes the following columns:
+   The used dataset includes the following columns:<br>

   * After the cleaning of data, the dataset was expanded with additional columns and new usefull calculations: